Jeevesh28/SIR-Modelling-Covid-19/README.md

-# SIR Modeling of spread of COVID-19
+# SIR Modelling of spread of COVID-19 🦠

 ### Model 1.
 SIR model for an infectious disease:
 The SIR model breaks down the population into three-subgroups on the basis of infection.